Our rooms have had a make over!

 The inspiration behind the name for the guest house, Oliver Cromwell, having finally taken the “last Royalist stronghold” in the South of England, although it must be said only by treachery, ordered the “slighting” of Corfe Castle.
 He gave the job of packing gunpowder around the foundations to Captain Hughes of Lulworth, who then blew up the castle so that it could never be used again.

-The Cromwell is a large well appointed double room with exposed original beams.
+The Cromwell is a large well appointed double room with exposed original beams and King-size bed.
 The room has been furnished with high quality oak furniture to match the beams and provide it with the regal splendour beholden to its name.
 The room has modern en suite facilities and a 24” wide screen LED HDTV as well as tea/coffee making facilities.

 Named after Lady Mary Bankes, who successfully defended Corfe Castle with a handful of men during the English civil war.
 She was ultimately betrayed by one of her own commanders, who managed to lead a party of parliamentarians into the castle by reversing their jackets and assuming the guise of Royalist soldiers.

 The Bankes is a large attractive double room with exposed original roof timbers.
-The room is appointed with high quality rustic reclaimed wooden furniture to match the beams.
-The Bankes embodies the solid, persevering characteristics of its namesake and the room benefits from modern en suite facilities and is further enhanced by a 27” wide screen LED HDTV as well as tea/coffee making facilities.
+The room is appointed with high quality rustic reclaimed wooden furniture including king-size bed to match the beams.
+The Bankes embodies the solid, persevering characteristics of its namesake and the room benefits from modern en suite facilities and is further enhanced by a 28” Smart TV as well as tea/coffee making facilities.